appleseed05/azure-lab/README.md

 # Requierment:
 The script in this repo needs to be run on a machine with following software installed and environment variable defined:
+* Git
 * Terraform
-* Azure CLI
 * Azure subscription (subscription ID and tenant ID)
 * F5 XC tenant
 * OS environment variable **VES_P12_PASSWORD** for XC API certificate
-* OS environment variable **TF_VAR_azure_admin-password** for VM SSH admin password
+* OS environment variable **TF_VAR_azure_adminpassword** for VM SSH admin password

 Azure authentication:
 Azure Service Principal is the best option.
-Terraform provider script includes line for Client ID and Client Secret to use Service Principal.
+Terraform provider script in this repo includes line for Client ID and Client Secret to use Service Principal.
 If you don't have Azure Service Principal, you can use interactive authentication with Azure CLI by running ```az login``` command.
 This command needs to be run on the machine executing Terraform.
+This require to have Azure CLI installed.

 F5 XC authentication:
 F5 XC auth offer API certificate or API token.